sweinand/pricelevels/README.md

 The `spin`-package provides index number methods for price comparisons within a country.
 As price comparisons between countries or other geographical entities usually rely on the same index number methods, the package has been denoted more generally as `spin` (for spatial index number methods).
 Currently, the following index number methods (or price indices) are implemented.

 1. Bilateral price indices:
-    - Non-weighted: Jevons, Dutot, Carli, Harmonic
+    - Non-weighted: Jevons, Dutot, Carli, Harmonic, CSWD
-    - Weighted: Laspeyres, Paasche, Fisher, Toernqvist, Walsh
+    - Weighted: Laspeyres, Paasche, Fisher, Toernqvist, Walsh, Theil, Marshall-Edgeworth, Palgrave, Sato-Vartia, Drobisch
 2. Multilateral price indices:
     - CPD and NLCPD methods
     - (Weighted) GEKS method